 And sooner or later, something lands on the ground.
 A white wrapper; an unused dipping stick; crumbled fritos.
 Half of a bubbling Coke.

 Then another noisy chattering begins, piercing and squawking.
 The wily white seagulls that have made the trip from the J.C.
 Elliot landfill have been waiting for wandering morsels.
 Vultures of the sea, they are ravenous.
 Feathers fly and beaks flicker and bicker over the litter on the grass.
 Tristan knows better than to feed them anything.
 When all the people go home, they will go home.

-When the clanking of the bat ceases, when the chattering dies down; Tristan trudges home, his tummy full.
+When the clanking of the bat ceases, when the chattering dies down, Tristan trudges home, his tummy full.
 Maybe he’ll cut through the alley and outrun Bear, the bushy beast-hound who guards his favorite shortcut to the ballpark.
-Maybe he’ll just take the longer route under the setting sun, take in the cooling breeze under the purpling sky.
+Maybe he’ll just take the longer route under the setting sun, taking in the cooling breeze under the purpling sky.
 Yes, the long way today.
 Anyway, he still has half a bag of Laffy Taffy to finish.

 © 2009 Daniel Alegria